-Fish oil usually gives shoppers broader high-potency EPA/DHA options, while krill oil is often positioned around smaller capsules and phospholipid-form omega-3.
+Fish oil usually gives shoppers broader high-potency EPA/DHA options, while krill oil is often positioned around smaller capsules and phospholipid-form Omega-3.

 Decision table